Getting a Master’s in Data Analytics: What You Need to Know

 • Plus 12 credits of electives

-• Oral examination in which the master’s student defends their capstone project.
+• Oral examination in which you will defend your capstone project

 Depending on your own goals, resources, and background, an MS in data analytics could be well worth the effort.
-Or, it could be an unnecessary detour that isn't needed get to where you want to be.
-Typically, a master’s is well-suited to individuals who don’t already possess a bachelor’s degree in data analytics or who wish to continue studying data analytics from an academic perspective.
-Individuals who previously received a bachelor’s degree in a related field like statistics or computer science, might consider obtaining a master’s in data analytics in order to gain a deeper understanding of the field and to market their skill set to potential employers.
+Or, it could be an unnecessary detour you don’t need to get where you want to be.
+Typically, a master’s is well-suited for individuals who don’t already possess a bachelor’s degree in data analytics or who wish to continue studying data analytics from an academic perspective.
+Individuals who previously received a bachelor’s degree in a related field, like statistics or computer science, might consider obtaining a master’s in data analytics to gain a deeper understanding of the field and to market their skill set to potential employers.

-According to research conducted by Career One Stop, the percentages of data scientists with a bachelor’s, master’s, or doctoral degree are as follows [2]:
+According to Zippia, the percentages of data scientists with a bachelor’s, master’s, or doctoral degree are as follows [2]:

 This educational breakdown suggests that a bachelor’s degree could be sufficient for job seekers to land a role.
 However, a master’s could positively highlight your skills and abilities to employers, making you a more competitive applicant overall.
-In some cases, an employer may even explicitly require a master’s degree for senior positions.
+Sometimes, an employer may even explicitly require a master’s degree for senior positions.

 Master’s in data analytics salary

-According to the U.S. Bureau of Labor Statistics (BLS), the higher a degree someone holds, the more they’re likely to earn.
-In their “Education Pays, 2021” study, for instance, the BLS breaks down the median weekly pay for various degrees as follows [3]:
+According to the US Bureau of Labor Statistics (BLS), the higher a degree someone holds, the more they’re likely to earn.
+In its “Education Pays, 2023” study, for instance, the BLS breaks down the median weekly pay for various degrees as follows [3]:

-While this research is not specifically focused on master’s degrees in data analytics or a related profession, it does suggest that a graduate degree could have a positive impact on your earning potential.
+While this research does not specifically focus on master’s degrees in data analytics or a related profession, it does suggest that a graduate degree could positively impact your earning potential.

 Data analytics jobs

-There are a variety of jobs that a degree in data analytics can prepare you for.
-While some of these jobs can be attained with a data analytics bachelor’s degree, more senior roles may require an advanced degree, such as a master’s degree.
+A degree in data analytics can prepare you for a variety of jobs.
+While you can attain some of these jobs with a bachelor’s degree in data analytics, more senior roles may require an advanced degree, such as a master’s degree.

-Here are some of the positions you might consider pursuing with a master’s in data analytics:
+Consider these positions to pursue with a master’s in data analytics:

-Just as there are numerous reasons that you might pursue a master’s degree in data analytics, so too are there a wide range of different types of master's degrees that you can pursue.
-If you’re considering a future as a graduate student, then you’ll want to consider these three types of programs before applying:
+You may have numerous reasons to pursue a master’s degree in data analytics and a wide range of different types of master's degrees that you can pursue.
+If you’re considering a future as a graduate learner, then you’ll want to consider these three types of programs before applying:

 In-person master’s degree in data analytics

-An in-person master’s degree is a program in which you attend classes alongside your peers in a real-world classroom.
-As a result, this option provides a more traditional college experience, which includes more face-to-face time with your peers and instructors, often allowing you to have more direct guidance and networking opportunities.
+An in-person master’s degree program is where you attend classes alongside your peers in a real-world classroom.
+As a result, this option provides a more traditional college experience, including more face-to-face time with your peers and instructors, often allowing you more direct guidance and networking opportunities.
 However, in-person degrees often cost more and are more rigidly structured than other program types.

 Master’s in data analytics online

 Online master’s programs are becoming increasingly popular due to the flexibility they provide course takers and their often lower cost of attendance.
 While some programs may follow traditional application timelines, others might have more relaxed admissions requirements that allow applicants to apply on a rolling basis.
-However, while these programs usually provide more flexible schedules and cost less, there may be less opportunity for networking and mentorship than more traditional options.
+However, while these programs usually provide more flexible schedules and cost less, you may experience fewer opportunities for networking and mentorship than more traditional options.

 Hybrid programs

-A hybrid graduate program pairs elements of in-person and online programs to provide a greater degree of flexibility in completing course material while also allowing for more networking opportunities.
+A hybrid graduate program pairs elements of in-person and online programs to provide greater flexibility in completing course material while allowing for more networking opportunities.
 Depending on your circumstances and personal objectives, a program of this nature could either offer the best of both worlds or be a more compromised version of your ideal program that doesn’t fit your needs.

 The University of Michigan’s Data Analytics in the Public Sector with R Specialization equips course takers with fundamental technical skills using the R programming language to gather, manipulate, analyze, visualize, and interpret data to inform public policy and public administrative functions.